 There are TVs in most lounge areas.
 If you use a TV or radio in your ward room, please check if it is OK with other patients first, or use earphones.

-For safety reasons, an electrician must check all privately owned electronic appliances (such as TVs, radios, hairdryers) before use in the hospital.
+For safety reasons, an electrician must check all privately owned electronic appliances (such as TVs, radios, hairdryers) before use in the facility.
 Local electrical shops can check appliances and provide a certificate.

 Is this page useful?